maciejs20/IBMCloudPakWorkshop/3-KubernetesLabOnIKS/README.md

-Collect the NodePort and test your new code :
+Collect the NodePort and test your new code with curl or firefox :

 ![New Application up and running](./../images/NewApp.png)

 # Conclusion